Blog post

 Identify Key Components of a Data Governance Program

 1. Information Stewardship: Clearly defined roles and responsibilities are essential for managing information effectively.
 In life sciences companies, roles such as Data Owners, Data Stewards, and Data Custodians are pivotal.
 These individuals supervise information integrity, guarantee adherence to regulations, and control information access and security.
-Statistics show that organizations with developed governance frameworks are 70% more likely to achieve and sustain regulatory compliance, highlighting the significance of these roles.
+Statistics show that organizations with developed governance frameworks are 70% more likely to achieve and sustain , highlighting the significance of these roles.

 The central node represents the overall data governance program, and each branch represents a key component.
 Sub-branches provide additional details and statistics, helping you understand the importance and interrelations of each part.